 A judgment in favor of the Company, dated September 3, 2002, was entered by the United States District Court for the Eastern District of New York in connection with its dismissal of a qui tam action which was brought in March 1994 by Ralph Muller, a former FEI employee.
 A qui tam action is an action wherein an individual may, under certain circumstances, bring a legal action against one or more third persons on behalf of the Government for damages and other relief by reason of one or more alleged wrongs perpetrated against the Government by such third persons.
 The judgment is based on the Court's decision on the merits in favor of Frequency Electronics, Inc. and its CEO, Martin B. Bloch, dated August 23, 2002.
 The judgment preserves all of FEI's rights to recover costs and its causes of action against the plaintiff and third party defendants.
-(For a more complete description of the litigation brought against the Company and the related settlement actions, see Item 3.
-Legal Proceedings in the Company is Annual Report on Form 10-K for the year ended April 30, 2001, a copy of which is on file with the Securities and Exchange Commission.)
+(For a more complete description of the litigation brought against the Company's Annual Report on Form 10-K for the year ended April 30, 2001, a copy of which is on file with the Securities and Exchange Commission.)